nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/warmup/README.md

  ---------
  ```

 The area of the square is 1, while the area of the part inside the circle is π/4.
 If we choose a point in the square at random, the probability that it is inside the circle is π/4.
 If we choose N points in the square at random (see Math.random()), and if C of them are inside the circle, we expect the fraction C/N of points that fall inside the circle to be about π/4.
-If N is large, we can expect 4*C/N to be a good estimate for π.
+If N is large enough, we can expect 4 * C/N to be a good estimate for π.

 Write a program producing increasingly accurate estimates of PI as reported below (see System.out.printf()):